 |

-Residential Fire Sprinkler Installation$1.33 to $1.50 per square foot of sprinklered area (new construction) Estimated quote includes labor for residential fire sprinkler system installation.
-No additional charge for designing the system, hanging CPVC pipes, connecting pipes to the water supply, and installing the appropriate sprinkler heads .
-Cost estimate excludes booster pumps, copper piping, commercial and industrial buildings, apartment complexes, and historic homes.
+Residential Fire Sprinkler Installation$1.24 to $1.40 per square foot of sprinklered area (new construction) This residential fire sprinkler system installation price quote presumes typical conditions.
+No additional charge for permitting, CPVC piping, hardware, fittings, and sprinkler heads for stand-alone system (new construction).
+Cost excludes booster pumps, copper piping, commercial and industrial buildings, apartment complexes, and historic homes.

-Reported by: ProMatcher Research Team See the Scottsdale Fire Sprinklers Cost Report
+Reported by: ProMatcher Research Team See the Wooster Fire Sprinklers Cost Report

 |